rondlite/reaction-docs/website/versioned_docs/version-v1.2.0/plugin-layouts-3.md

 a custom template by changing the values for "layoutHeader" or "layoutFooter".
 2. There is a `priority` field on layout objects (with a default value) of `999`.
 When RC goes to render a route/page (as explained above) and more than one layout match is found, this `priority` field is used to determine which one is used.
 Lower values override the default.
-[See example](https://github.com/reactioncommerce/reaction-example-plugin/pull/9/files).
+[See example].

 Next: [Customizing Templates](plugin-customizing-templates-4)